Nicole Hangsterfer, PA-C

 3. Melasma.
 Typically characterized by brown or gray patches on the face, melasma has a range of causes, from hormones to environmental triggers.³

-Don’t pick: I know it’s tempting, but try not to mess with your face too much!
+Don’t pick your skin: I know it’s tempting, but try not to mess with your face too much!
 You could accidentally injure your skin, making it take longer to heal and possibly making your hyperpigmentation worse.

-Skincare: You’ll want a skincare routine that incorporates products with ingredients known to help treat spots of unwanted color in the skin.
-While you can find these ingredients over-the-counter, you may want prescription-strength products if your hyperpigmentation is especially stubborn — we’ll circle back to this later!
+Update your skincare routine: You’ll want a skincare routine that incorporates products with ingredients known to help treat spots of unwanted color in the skin.
+While you can find these ingredients over-the-counter, you may want prescription-strength products if your hyperpigmentation is especially stubborn.

 Tranexamic acid slows down pigment build-up and reduces inflammation to help lighten hyperpigmentation.⁵